Author: Davin Kelly

 Spotlight on Colorado - Our Ultimate Global Camping Guide

 This month we are kicking off our guide to camping all around the world, a simple 2 minute read to tell you all you need to know.
 Places we have been to and some of our amazing community members also.
-We are taking suggestions for the Winter guide now also.
-Get in touch.
+We are taking suggestions for the Winter guide now, so get in touch with your suggestions.

 Colorado State has a diverse landscape of arid desert, river canyons and the snow-covered Rocky Mountains, which are partly protected by Rocky Mountain National Park.
 Elsewhere, Mesa Verde National Park features Ancestral Puebloan cliff dwellings.
 It's the ideal summer destination with unparalleled hiking, camping, whitewater and biking, events and festivals, and rich cultural heritage.